 Rather than government offices, after building a fort, Raffles constructed docks, arranged for ships’ stores or chandleries, auctioned land for commercial enterprises, warehouses and banks.
 In 1822, Raffles turned attention to administration and the development of a town.
 His plan included specialized sectioning of the city.
 He mandated each building be made of brick with uniform tiled roofs.
 More importantly, every building had to have a two-meter covered passageway where commerce could take place unhindered by monsoon rains or sweltering sun.

 Because of its geographic centrality (China, Thailand, Malaysia, Indonesia, and India are water-neighbors), ships from all over the region brought all manner of goods and people.
-As a result, there are five official languages in Singapore: Chinese, English, Mandarin, Malay, and Tamil, although English is spoken by the majority of the population.
+As a result, there are four official languages in Singapore: Chinese, English, Malay, and Tamil, but Mandarin may be most often heard.
 Multiculturalism is also present in houses of worship, which date back to the 1800s: Hindu Sri Mariamman Temple, Buddhist Kuan Yin Temple, Sultan Mosque, Taoist Wak Hai Cheng Temple.